mpapenbr/python-racelogger/docs/usage.rst

       --password TEXT     user password  to access crossbar realm  [required] --name TEXT         name of the recording event.
       --description TEXT  event description
+      --speedmap INTEGER  interval (in seconds) for sending the speedmap [default: 60]
       --logconfig TEXT    name of the logging configuration file --help              Show this message and exit.